Mongol invasion of Volga Bulgaria: Chronicle collections

+Later, when the Polovtsian Kipchaks became subjects of the Tatars (Mongol tribes), the ethnonym Tatars was transferred to the Kipchaks, since they merged into a single people, as Ibn Fadlallah al-Umari noted, that through generations, the real Tatars (Mongols) dissolved in the Kipchaks and looked the same with them, as if there were no differences.
+The language of the Golden Horde became the predominant Kipchak, becoming the state language, and after the reforms of Khan Uzbek, Islam became the state religion.

 The Mongol campaigns

 In 1223, after defeating Russian and Cuman/Kipchak armies at the Battle of Kalka, a Mongol army under the generals Subutai and Jebe was sent to subdue Volga Bulgaria.
 Genghis Khan's troops were seen as invincible at that time.
 However, in late 1223 (or 1224), the Bulgars may have fought with the Mongols.
 There is no historical mention except a short account by the Arab historian Ibn al-Athir, writing in Mosul some 1100 mi away from the event.
 After several sharp skirmishes with the Bulgars, the tiring Mongols moved back down to the Volga.
 Meanwhile, the Rus continuously attacked the Bulgar State trying to attain supremacy over their wealthy region.

 In 1229, Ögedei Khan, sent another Mongol army under the command of Kukday and Bubedey to conquer the region.
 This force defeated Bulgar frontier guards at the Ural River and occupied the upper Ural valley.
 In 1232 the Mongol cavalry subjugated the southeastern part of the Bashkiria and occupied southern portions of Volga Bulgaria.

 Led by Batu Khan, Mongol forces numbering 25-35,000 invaded Europe in 1236.
-The Mongols preceded to besieged and sack Bilär, Bolghar, Suar, Cükätaw, and most other cities and castles of Volga Bulgaria; killing or enslaving virtually all inhabitants.
+The Mongols besieged and sacked Bilär, Bolghar, Suar, Cükätaw, and most other cities and castles of Volga Bulgaria; killing or enslaving virtually all inhabitants.
 Volga Bulgaria became a part of the Ulus Jochi, later known as the Golden Horde.
 The territory was later divided into duchies; each of which eventually received or gained varying levels of autonomy as vassals of the Golden Horde.